Mathilde Sauzet Mattei: “Is art our ghetto?”

-Excerpt from Mathilde's 20 minute presentation for Speaking Without Thumbs - DAI's 3 day graduation lectures marathon, July 2016
+Excerpt from Mathilde's 20 minute presentation for Speaking Without Thumbs - DAI's 3 day performance lectures marathon at Showroom Arnhem, July 2016

 Beyond complexity fatigue